Frequently Asked Questions

 What are the requirements to lease a home with Mynd?

 Mynd does not discriminate against residents or prospective residents based on race, color, creed, religion, national origin, sex, marital status, disability, sexual orientation, or age.
-Mynd does, however, require favorable credit, an unblemished criminal and previous housing background check and a monthly income three times the monthly rent.
+Mynd does, however, require favorable credit, an unblemished criminal and previous housing background check and a monthly income 2.5 times the gross monthly rent.

 Si necesita ayuda en español, mande un correo electronico a email@example.com y un representante lo contactara.